code-423n4/2025-03-silo-finance/README.md

 _Note for C4 wardens: Anything included in this `Automated Findings / Publicly Known Issues` section is considered a publicly known issue and is ineligible for awards._

 - Donation/first deposit attack is possible but unprofitable because of decimal offset.
-- Any issue reported in previous audits.
+- Acknowledged issues from previous audits.

 # Overview